Educators

 Enter a school bus safely and efficiently

-Recognize and respond properly to traffic signals & signs in the village
+Recognize and respond properly to traffic signals and signs in the Village School Bus Evacuation Video

 Grade 3

-Use problem solving process to identify ways of obtaining support for personal safety in the home, school and community.
+Use a problem solving process to identify ways of obtaining support for personal safety in the home, school and community

 Recognize and understand traffic signals and signs and understand that bikes are vehicles and must obey all signs

-Know and demonstrate safe bike riding practices in the safety village
+Know and demonstrate safe bike riding practices in the Safety Village Bike Safety Video

 Hazards from room to room